NomNomNAB/NomNom_frontend/README.md

 1. **Local Development**

 - Go to Firebase Console and create a new project.
-- Enable Authentication → choose providers (Google, Email/Password, etc.).
+- Enable Authentication and choose provider (Email/Password).
 - Add a new Web App and copy the Firebase config.
 - Create a .env file in the root project: